rockdaboot/wget2/docs/wget2_manual.md

   be invoked with this parameter to get a much cleaner output on the screen.

   This option will also force the progress bar to be printed to stderr when used alongside the --logfile option.

-* `--report-speed=type`

-  Select the type of report speed indicator you wish to use.
-Legal indicators are "bytes" and "bits".
-  The speed report will only work if --progress is set.
-This option is always enabled and type set to bytes by default.

 * `-N`, `--timestamping`